 One of the elements that give this quince dessert its gorgeous color and fragrant taste is the slow, gentle cooking.
 I cooked mine for about 1 hour and 20 minutes, and the transformation in the color and texture was amazing.
 Make sure to keep the seeds in the pan when you’re cooking the quinces; they help bringing out that gorgeous deep rosy pink/amber color.
 I also keep the peeled skin of quince in the pan; they all together bring a fragrant smell, beautiful color and thicken the syrup as the seeds contain pectin, a natural thickener.

 I hope you enjoy this easy and delicious quince dessert, Ayva Tatlisi; it simply melts in the mouth.
 You can prepare ahead of time and it keeps well in the fridge for 2-3 days.
-I love the fruity desserts in Turkish cuisine; they are fragrant and packed with flavor, also included in my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed copies are available to order at this link – delivered worldwide, including USA.
+I love the fruity desserts in Turkish cuisine; they are fragrant and packed with flavor, also included in my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed copies are available to order at this link, and now 25 % Off – delivered worldwide, including USA.
+We also have this new Ozlem’s Turkish Table apron, with an embroidery of my home town Antakya’s daphne leaves in the design; it can make a lovely gift to a foodie, you can order at this link.

 Preparation time: 15 minutes Cooking time: 1 hour 20 minutes (or a little more, depending on the size of the quince)